sofiaferreira02/ML-data-analysis/README.md

 This project is divided into the following sections:

 **1. Data Exploration and Preprocessing**

-- Objective: Understand the structure and characteristics of the dataset.
 - Perform exploratory data analysis to visualize and summarize key patterns and distributions.
 - Preprocess the dataset by handling missing values, generating features, and normalizing data as needed.